PawDevUK/Portfolio-react/README.md

 #### Portfolio

-- [x] Add padding right to time line content so the text is not that close to scroll button.
+- Mobile card spacing looks good.
+- [ ] Update CV to reflect my skills and work history.
+- [ ] Update 'About Me' section.
+- [ ] Fix spacing of the elements in the card.
+- [ ] Fix vertical spacing between cards as is greater than vertical.
+- [ ] Add text to FilesConverto card.
+- [ ] Connect the visitor counter to backend and to DB
+- [ ] Change the setting for PDF download to improve the download quality of the CV.
 - [ ] Make sure that component P is used for all paragraphs for consistency.
-- [x] Add vercel to the stack.
-- [x] Add Chatgpt to stack used.
 - [ ] Reduce space between projects header and first project card.
 - [ ] Fix mobile menu links.
 - [ ] Remove "Why I use React?"
-- [ ] Add text to FilesConverto card.
-- [ ] Update CV to reflect my skills and work history
 - [ ] Connect visitor counter to back-end.
 - [ ] Add all not working projects to Portfolio to make them accessible.
 - [ ] Add initial data to LocalStorage in the TicTacToe so the stats window has some dummy data to display.